scala/docs.scala-lang/_overviews/plugins/index.md

 -   `-Xshow-phases`---show a list of all compiler phases, including ones that come from plugins.
 -   `-Xplugin-list`---show a list of all loaded plugins.
--   `-Xplugin-disable:`---disable a plugin.
+-   `-Xplugin-disable:...`---disable a plugin.
 Whenever the compiler encounters a plugin descriptor for the named plugin, it will skip over it and not even load the associated `Plugin` subclass.
--   `-Xplugin-require:`---require that a plugin is loaded or else abort.
+-   `-Xplugin-require:...`---require that a plugin is loaded or else abort.
     This is mostly useful in build scripts.
 -   `-Xpluginsdir`---specify the directory the compiler will scan to load plugins.
 Again, this is mostly useful for build scripts.